w3f/polkadot-wiki/docs/learn/learn-validator.md

 These two steps first run as off-chain consensus protocols using messages gossiped among all validators, and then as on-chain record of those protocols' progress.
 The on-chain protocol is needed to provide rewards for the off-chain protocol.
+The [on-chain verification][] has two phases:
+a) assignments notices and approval votes are recorded in a relay chain block, and b) in another relay chain block notes are fed into the approval code.

 The gossiped messages are of two types, assignment notices and approval votes, and are singed with [approval keys][].
 Such keys are part of the [session keys](./learn-cryptography.md/#session-keys)